davidejones/alternativa3d_tools/README.md

 Changelog
 ---------

+### 1.1.9
+- Fixed context error with add mesh to lod (kennylerma)
+- Check object isn't selected in list and hidden

 ### 1.1.8
 - Fixed error when key not found in materials list
 - Add option to exclude hidden items from a3d file, to reduce filesize if needed